largeostrich/largeostrich.github.io/_pages/openwaterjet.md

 ![Side View of Drive Units]({{ "/assets/images/driveunitsideview.jpg" | absolute_url }})

-### Control Systems
+### Control Systems and Electronics

-A bicycle brake lever is used to actuate a slide potentiometer, which is interpreted by an ATMega 328 microcontroller to feed signal to two 125A Hobbyking Red Brick ESCs.
-These take power from a 6S 20000mAh quadcopter LiPo battery pack to drive the motors.
-The control circuits have been soldered up and are working but I haven't done the heavy electrics yet.
+A bicycle brake lever is used to actuate a slide potentiometer, which is interpreted by an ATMega 328 microcontroller to feed signal to two 125A Hobbyking Red Brick ESCs, with a kill cord wired in to.
+These take power from a 22.2V 6S 20000mAh quadcopter LiPo battery pack to drive the motors.
+The microcontroller and circuits have been soldered up and are working but I haven't done the heavy electrics yet or written the control software yet.

 ![Control Systems]({{ "/assets/images/controlsystems.jpg" | absolute_url }})

 ### The Board

-I don't have much to write here yet, but here's a picture of me holding the partially complete board, which sholud give you a sense of scale.
+I don't have that much to write here yet, but here's a picture of me holding the partially complete board, which sholud give you a sense of scale.
+Its built from marine plywood, a large amount of polystyrene carved from a single huge block, and intended to be covered with Epoxy GRP to give a strong watertight shell.

 ![Me, holding the board]({{ "/assets/images/holdingboard.jpg" | absolute_url }})